-25. Requests the Secretary-General to submit to the General Assembly at its sixty-eighth session, through the Commission on Science and Technology for Development and the Economic and Social Council, a report on the status of the implementation of and follow-up to the present resolution, as part of his annual reporting on the progress made in the implementation of and follow-up to the outcomes of the World Summit on the Information Society at the regional and international levels;
+23. Requests the Secretary-General to submit to the General Assembly at its sixty-eighth session, through the Commission on Science and Technology for Development and the Economic and Social Council, a report on the status of the implementation of and follow-up to the present resolution, including on activities of the United Nations system, in particular relevant specialized agencies, related to the overall ten-year review of the World Summit on the Information Society, as part of his annual reporting on the progress made in the implementation of and follow-up to the outcomes of the World Summit at the regional and international levels;

-26. Decides to include in the provisional agenda of its sixty-eighth session the item entitled "Information and communications technologies for development".
+24. Decides to include in the provisional agenda of its sixty-eighth session the item entitled "Information and communications technologies for development"